GlobalMaxim/GlobalMaxim/README.md

 I have 3.5+ years of experience in Software Engineering and a Master’s in Computer Engineering.

-⚡ I enjoy building backend services that can handle growth, automating processes, and diving deep into web scraping and data extraction.
+⚡ I enjoy building backend services, automating processes, and diving deep into web scraping and data extraction.

 🛠️ I work confidently with databases, caching systems, REST APIs, and asynchronous programming.